vi/websocat/doc.md

           Force process exit when global timeout is reached

       --sleep-ms-before-start <SLEEP_MS_BEFORE_START>
-          Wait for this number of milliseconds before starting endpoints
+          Wait for this number of milliseconds before starting endpoints.
+Mostly indended for testing Websocat, in combination with --compose mode

       --stdout-announce-listening-ports
           Print a line to stdout when a port you requested to be listened is ready to accept connections